ToPin060/ScheduleOne-StackBaseUnitShop/README.md

-# Name: StackBaseUnitShop
+# StackBaseUnitShop
-# Version (latest): 1.0.0

-## Modify Shops button to add stack limit
-## Made for Schedule I V0.3.4 (alternate)
-Modify shops (harware, gaz) and delivery app add/remove button in order to use item stack limit (for consumable).
+Version: 2.0

+## Description
+Adding/Removing item stack in shops and delivery app.

+Only "consumable" items are scooped.
+Often buy in big quantity or by stacks.

+Consumables: Seeds, ..., Bags, ..., Cuke, ..., etc..
+Others: Fournitures, Tools, etc..

+Toogle button on shops/delivery UI is present (top-right) in order to enable/disable mod behavior.

-Source code available on GitHub
+__Source code available on GitHub__

-## Future updates:
-Implementing specific buttons with this current behavior.
-Can be annoying to always use stack limit (even on the items I've targeted).

 ## Installation:
-Switch to alternate branch on steam
+- Use alternate branch on steam (mono version)
-Download and install MelonLoader
+- Download and install MelonLoader
-Extract and copy dll inside your Mods folder
+- Extract and copy dll inside your game Mods folder
-Launch Schedule I and test
+- Launch Schedule I and test

+## Patch Notes:
+### 2.0.0
++ Adding button to enable/disable mod behavior in the top-right of shops UI.
+By default is enable.
++ Fix remove button in cart (shops)

+### 1.0.0
++ Change default button behavior to add/rem item stack (if item is consumable)